-A comparison of the results with the OE valve timing and Atkinson (un-boosted Miller) cycle valve timing was then made.
+A comparison of the results with the factory valve timing and Atkinson (un-boosted Miller) cycle valve timing was then made.
 The reduction in crank power can be seen in Figure 6 and the reduction in BMEP can be seen in Figure 7.
-Both tests were performed with the Kettering CSC MotoTron 128 engine controller and mapping while using an E67 ethanol blended fuel.
-As shown, the greatest reduction in BMEP due to LIVC cam timing occurs at low engine speed, slightly decreasing as the engine speed increases.
+Both tests were performed with the Kettering CSC engine controller and mapping while using an E15 ethanol blended fuel.
+As shown, the greatest reduction in BMEP due to LIVC cam timing occurs at low engine speed, decreasing slightly as the engine speed increases.